Ictonyx harrisoni: Paleoenvironment

 All known fossils of Ictonyx harrisoni originate from Laetoli, Tanzania.
 Specifically, the remains of two individuals have been discovered in the Upper Laetolil Beds, which the use of argon-argon dating has shown were deposited between 3.85 and 3.63 million years ago during the Zanclean stage of the Early Pliocene epoch.
 The environment of the Upper Laetolil Beds during this time is believed to have been dominated by a mosaic of grassland, shrubland and open woodland habitats, and was mostly stable, although drier and more open habitats started to become more dominant towards the end of this stretch of time.
 This is supported by the fossil assemblage of the beds, which is largely made up of animals preferring open habitat such as bovids of the Alcelaphini and Neotragini tribes, rodents of the genera Pedetes, Saccostomus and Heterocephalus, grassland birds like francolins and guineafowl, and brood balls of dung beetles.
 The presence of woodland is evidenced by fossils of forest gastropods and tree-climbing monkeys of the genera Rhinocolobus and Cercopithecoides.
-Unlike many other Pliocene-aged fossil sites in East Africa, the absence of fossils of aquatic animals (such as crocodiles, hippos, fish or turtles) at Laetoli suggests it represents a drier environment with no large permanent bodies of water, although ephemeral rivers and ponds would have been present during the rainy season, and perennial springs would have been an important water source for animals during the dry season.
+Unlike many other Pliocene-aged fossil sites in East Africa, the absence of fossils of aquatic animals (such as crocodiles, hippopotamuses, fish or turtles) at Laetoli suggests it represents a drier environment with no large permanent bodies of water, although ephemeral rivers and ponds would have been present during the rainy season, and perennial springs would have been an important water source for animals during the dry season.
 The fact that most of the sediments of the Upper Laetolil Beds are volcanic tuffs suggests that ash falls would have occurred regularly at Laetoli, with the (currently extinct) Sadiman volcano being the likely source of the ash.